Bad Education (2019 film): Historical accuracy

 Rebekah Rombom was described by The New York Times in 2004 as doing "what few high school journalists ever do: she broke some real news.
 Her article about the embezzlement scandal in the Roslyn School District was a major scoop."
 The Times gave a byline to Rombom to describe the events at Roslyn High over the prior several months, and in a June 27, 2004 Times article, Tassone had only recently resigned but had not yet been charged.
-Rombom writes, "School officials say that are looking into payments of several hundred thousand dollars paid to a company that lists Dr. Tassone's Manhattan apartment as its address."
+Rombom writes, "School officials say that are[sic] looking into payments of several hundred thousand dollars paid to a company that lists Dr. Tassone's Manhattan apartment as its address."

 Her film counterpart, Rachel Bhargava, "does a little more investigative reporting than I did" according to Rombom.

 The film's description of Frank Tassone living with one man in Manhattan while secretly owning another house in Las Vegas with a 32-year-old male exotic dancer appears to be accurate except possibly for one detail: in portraying the dancer as a former student.
 Tassone claims: "I have never, ever, in my 36-year career in education, had a relationship with a student or with someone who had graduated."